Getting Started With NemoClaw: Install, Onboard, and Avoid the Obvious Mistakes

 - `nvidia/nemotron-3-super-120b-a12b`

-That gives you a cleaner separation between:
+This gives operators a much cleaner separation of concerns between:

-- the agent runtime
+- The agent runtime (executing code, using tools)

-- the provider backend
+- The provider backend (generating the tokens)

-- the credentials and network path
+- The credentials and network path (held securely outside the agent's memory space)

 ## Three Mistakes People Will Make Immediately